-Learning Outcome Unit Title : Fitness for Sport and Exercise 1.
-Understand the components of Scope physical fitness.
-Teaching will cover: Physical Fitness Components: • Cardiovascular Endurance: • Ability of the heart and lungs to supply oxygen during sustained physical activity.
-Essential for endurance sports such as long- distance running or cycling.
-Muscular Strength: O The maximum force that muscles can exert.
+Learning Outcome Unit Title: Fitness for Sport and Exercise

+-

+1. Understand the Scope

+components of physical fitness.
+To asking will as you

+physical nuless.
+Teaching will cover:

+Physical Fitness Components:

+Cardiovascular Endurance:

+Muscular Strength:

+The maximum force that muscles can exert.
 Important in sports requiring power, like weightlifting and wrestling.

+Muscular Endurance:

-Muscular Endurance: The ability of muscles to perform repeated contractions over time without fatigue.
+The ability of muscles to perform repeated contractions over time without fatigue.
 Relevant for sports like rowing and boxing.

+Flexibility:

+Range of motion around a joint.
+Vital for activities requiring agility and balance, such as gymnastics and martial arts.

+Body Composition:

-Flexibility: Range of motion around a joint.
-Vital for activities requiring agility and balance, such as gymnastics and martial arts. • Body Composition: • The ratio of fat to lean tissue in the body.
-Affects performance and energy levels, with lower body fat often beneficial in sports like sprinting or gymnastics. • Speed: • The ability to move quickly.
+The ratio of fat to lean tissue in the body.
+Affects performance and energy levels, with lower body fat often beneficial in sports like sprinting or gymnastics.

+Speed:

+The ability to move quickly.
 Crucial in sports that require rapid movement, such as sprinting or football.

+Importance of Fitness Components for Two Contrasting Athletes:

+For use as an example, Learners could use the following athletes.

+○ Sprinter:

-Importance of Fitness Components for Two Contrasting Athletes: For use as an example, Learners could use the following athletes.
-Sprinter: Relies heavily on speed, muscular strength, and low body fat for efficient acceleration.
-Swimmer: Requires cardiovascular endurance, muscular endurance, and flexibility for optimal performance.
+Relies heavily on speed, muscular strength, and low body fat for efficient acceleration.

+Swimmer: Requires cardiovascular endurance, muscular endurance, and

+flexibility for optimal performance.

 Learners should be encouraged to use a range of sports and not these examples.

-Teaching may use: Visual aids: Posters, diagrams, models, online websites, photographic and/or video footage of learner practical.
-Student Competency Goals Knowledge of Fitness Components: Understand both physical and skill-related fitness components, recognising their relevance for different types of athletes.
+Teaching may use:

+Visual aids: Posters, diagrams, models, online websites, photographic and/or video footage of learner practical.

+Student Competency Goals

+Knowledge of Fitness Components: